What is Databricks Unity Catalog (and Should I Be Using It)?

 You can use the DROP TABLE statement followed by the fully qualified table name (e.g., DROP TABLE <catalog>.<schema>.<table>).

-Unity Catalog is the solution to a problem was created as Databricks grew beyond its initial usage.
+As Databricks grew beyond its initial purpose, Unity Catalog was created as the solution.
 In order to streamline the various product offerings within their ecosystem, Databricks introduced the Unity Catalog to eliminate third-party integrations, particularly in the realm of data governance.
 We feel this has been tremendously well executed and as Unity Catalog comes free and installed by default for all new Databricks Data Intelligence Platform users, we feel it’s highly advantageous to maximize its utility, particularly for data governance, lineage and data discovery.